winiciuscota/BoardKnight/README.md

 The unit tests were written using xunit and are available on backend/tests.

-The unittests will run altomatically in the dockerfile and will break the build if there is any failure.
+The unittests will run automatically in the dockerfile and will break the build if there is any failure.

 If you have the dotnet sdk installed the unittests can also be run with: